spawnmarvel/todo-and-current/README.md

 # Todo-and-current :seedling:

-Readme with todo-and-current, Ai as helper, Gemini.
+Readme with todo-and-current, Ai as helper, Gemini, Slipknot is the cure.

 ### Today's brain teaser